 Your lower body lift will be performed in the hospital, and you will need to stay overnight.
-When you are released, be sure to have someone available to drive you home and stay with you for the first 24-48 hours, as you will be drowsy from the anesthesia.
+When you are released, be sure to have someone available to drive you home and stay with you for the first 24 to 48 hours, as you will be drowsy from the anesthesia.

 Recovering from a Lower Body Lift

-You will wear a compression garment for 6 weeks or longer to minimize swelling.
+You will wear a compression garment for six weeks or longer to minimize swelling.
 Drains will also be placed in the incisions.
-These collect fluids as you heal and will be removed within 1-2 weeks of your surgery.
+These collect fluids as you heal and will be removed within one to two weeks of your surgery.
 You may find it necessary to cover your upholstery and bed linens with plastic, as the drains can leak during the first few days when the amount of post-surgical fluid is substantial.

 Some bruising, swelling, soreness, tightness, and itching are normal after a lower body lift.
 You can take medication, if necessary, to ease discomfort, and Arnica Montana can help to minimize bruising.
 These symptoms will gradually subside during the weeks following your surgery.
-Most patients take 2-3 weeks off from work to recover.
-You should be able to shower within 2-3 days of your surgery.
+Most patients take two to three weeks off from work to recover.
+You should be able to shower within two to three days of your surgery.

-Please avoid heavy lifting and strenuous activity for 6-8 weeks.
-Full results from your surgery can take up to 6 months to be visible.
+Please avoid heavy lifting and strenuous activity for six to eight weeks.
+Full results from your surgery can take up to six months to mature.